nathanfarlow/stylehax/README.md

 # stylehax
 A Nintendo DSi browser exploit.
 Put boot.nds on your SD card.
-Load index.html.
+Then, open the DSi browser and go to http://stylehax.net

 ## Thanks
 * [melonds](https://github.com/melonDS-emu/melonDS) developers for writing such an accurate DSi emulator, including wifi capability